happypixels/laravel-shopr/README.md

 ## Contributing
 Found a bug or have a feature request?
 [Open an issue on Github](https://github.com/happypixels/laravel-shopr/issues).
 Found a security-related issue?
 Please email mattias@happypixels.se.

+## Support me
+If this package made your life a bit easier, consider buying me lunch once or twice a month [through Patreon](https://www.patreon.com/mattiaspersson).
+All support helps me spend more time on packages like this and also comes with a few benefits 🎁 Thanks!